symphoniacloud/dynamodb-entity-store/documentation/SingleEntityTableQueriesAndTableScans.md

 > You don't need to specify a `limit` - if you don't DynamoDB will return up to 1MB of results.
 I'm just specifying it here for clarity of example.

-This time the result isn't simply a list of items, it's an object of type [`OnePageResponse<TItem>`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/OnePageResponse.html).
+This time the result isn't a list of items, it's an object of type [`OnePageResponse<TItem>`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/OnePageResponse.html).
 This has two fields:

 * `items: TItem[]` - the parsed list of results for this page, using the same parsing rules as query-all methods